f5devcentral/f5-agility-labs-sslviz/docs/class2/module3/lab1.rst

 .. role:: red
 .. role:: bred

-Create Empty VLAN
+Create Two Empty VLANs
 ================================================================================

 A topology must be bound to a unique VLAN.
-Since the topologies in this architecture won't be listening on an actual client-facing VLAN, you will need to create a separate empty VLAN for each topology you intend to create.
-A empty VLAN has no interfaces assigned.
+Since the layer topologies won't be listening on actual client-facing VLANs, you will need to create a separate empty VLAN for each topology you intend to create.
+An empty VLAN has no interfaces assigned.

-- Navigate to **Network > VLANs** and click on the **Create** button to add a new VLAN
+- Navigate to **Network > VLANs** and click on the **Create** button to add a new VLAN.

 - Name this VLAN:  ``zzz-vlan`` and then click on **Finished**.
 Do not select any interfaces.

    .. image:: ../images/create-vlan.png